FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # take_photo_raw()

+`take_photo_raw()` takes a photo using the device camera and holds it in memory.
+This functionality is useful when uploading photos to 3rd party APIs.
+If your usecase requires taking hundreds or thousands of photos per-use, you can use `take_photo_raw()` to upload your images to a third-party image hosting provider that does not impose the same image hosting limits as the Web App.

 {%
 include callout.html
-type="warning"
-title="Beta"
-content="This Lua function is available in FBOS v14.4.0 though it is subject to change."
-%}

-Takes a photo using the device camera and holds it in memory.
-Useful for further processing the photo for uploading to 3rd party APIs.

-{%
-include callout.html
 type="info"
-content="`take_photo_raw()` will not upload the photo to the web app."
+content="`take_photo_raw()` does not upload images to the web app.
+You must manually upload the resulting images to a hosting provider."
 %}

 ```lua